swanhong/HybridLWEAttack/Readme.md

 ### How to Run

-We recommand to use our /*MITM_estimator*/ function in "estimator_Hybrid.py".
+We recommand to use our **MITM_estimator** function in "estimator_Hybrid.py".
 This function estimates the cost of ring operations and memory.

 EXAMPLE :\
     * sage: from estimator_hybrid import *\